citusdata/test-automation/README.md

 # Add your EC2 keypair's private key to your agent
 ssh-add path_to_keypair/metin-keypair.pem

-# Add your Github ssh key for enterprise (private) repo
+# Add your Github ssh key for release-test-results repo
 ssh-add

 # Quickly start a cluster of (1 + 3) c3.4xlarge nodes